fsspec/kerchunk/docs/source/reference_aggregation.rst

 Utilizing this method can significantly reduce the time required to combine references, cutting it down to a fraction of the previous duration.
 The original idea was showcased in this `talk <https://discourse.pangeo.io/t/pangeo-showcase-optimizations-for-kerchunk-aggregation-and-zarr-i-o-at-scale-for-machine-learning/4074>`_.

-*How is it faster*

-The ``.idx`` file otherwise known as an *index* file contains the key metadata of the messages in the GRIB files.
-These metadata include `index`, `offset`, `datetime`, `variable` and `forecast time` for their respective messages stored in the files.
-This metadata will be used to index every GRIB message.
-This method follows a three step approach.
+It follows a three step approach.

 **Three step approach:**